 Biplane Imaging is a qualitative mode that displays two planes of imaging, along the longitudinal axis of the probe and the transverse axis of the probe.
 The longitudinal axis is displayed on the bottom of the screen, called the “reference plane” and the transverse axis is displayed on the top of the screen, called the “perpendicular plane”.

-Biplane Imaging is available on the iQ+ in the Musculoskeletal, MSK-Soft Tissue, Nerve, and Vascular: Access presets for Butterfly Pro, Pro Team, and Enterprise users.
+Depending on your country and membership biplane Imaging is available on the iQ+ and the iQ3 in the Musculoskeletal, MSK-Soft Tissue, Nerve, and Vascular: Access presets.
 When using Biplane, you can:

 View and adjust the position of the perpendicular plane with respect to the reference plane